openedx/edx-documentation/en_us/shared/manage_live_course/discussions.rst

 given permission to moderate or administer course discussions through a set of discussion administration roles.

-.. note:: The course team members that you set up in Studio or on the Instructor Dashboard in the LMS are not granted discussion administration roles automatically.
+.. note:: The course team members that you set up in Studio or in the LMS are not automatically granted discussion administration roles.
 Only people who have a discussion administration role can view all of the discussion contributions, for example in courses using cohorts.

    Discussion administration roles must be explicitly granted to members of the course team for them to moderate or administer course discussions.
 The